2dengine/love.maker/readme.md

 # love.maker
-love.maker is an automated distribution tool for Love2d that allows you to customize, build and output a minified .love file anywhere.
+love.maker is a library for Love2d that allows you to customize, build and output a compiled or minified .love file anywhere.
+The library is written in Lua with no external dependencies besides Love2d and is ideal for automation.

 ## Example